benbrastmckie/ModalHistory/README.md

 These notes are extremely terse, so if there are parts that don't make sense, please raise a question in the issues and we can chat about it there.
 This will help to include others in the conversation and help me to improve the notes.

-The problem sets are to be completed in collaboration with your peers.
+The problem sets are to be completed in collaboration with your peers by pushing and pulling changes with Git.
+Here is an [example](problem_sets/02_axiomatic_proofs/02_solutions.pdf) of a proof based problem set.

 More information is provided in the [Problem Sets](/problem_sets/README.md) document about how to use Git to work effectively together.

 ## Module 1: Modal Logic